A Likelihood Ratio Framework for Highly Motivated Subdominant Signals: Introduction

 \section{Introduction}

-The outcomes of many experiments often do not lead to new discoveries but instead serve to confirm standard physics, collectively referred to as the background.
+The outcome of many experiments often result in a failure to reject the null hypothesis, meaning their results are compatible with the predictions of standard physics, collectively referred to the background.
 However, motivated by various theoretical and experimental considerations, phenomenologists search for signs of new physics within these results.
 In many cases, the signal of new physics is expected to manifest as a subtle fluctuation over the well-understood background.
-In this regard, data visualization is an essential tool for researchers to interpret complex experimental results.
-Although, an over-reliance on visual representations can sometimes lead to misleading conclusions.
-This paper addresses two key issues arising from the visualization of results: a) the false identification of features in plots and b) the concealment of critical information that statistical analysis can reveal.
-The first issue is a topic frequently discussed in the literature, where random fluctuations or systematic effects can be exaggerated in visual interpretations, leading to the perception of false signals.
+In this regard, two key issues arising: a) the false identification of features and b) the concealment of critical information that statistical analysis can reveal.
+The first issue is a topic frequently discussed in the literature, where random fluctuations or systematic effects can be exaggerated, leading to the perception of false signals.
 This is one of the primary reasons why the 5$\sigma$ level of significance is required for discoveries in particle physics \cite{Junk:2020azi}.
-Conversely, we explore cases where weak or hidden signals, undetectable by eye, are uncovered through statistical tools.
+By contrast, we explore cases where weak or hidden signals, are uncovered through statistical tools.
 This is particularly important, as potential future discoveries may lie among phenomena with $\sim 2\sigma - 3\sigma$ significance.
-Consequently, it is crucial to develop robust and straightforward procedures to study such scenarios, which are often considered as hints.
-As an example in \cite{Fowlie:2021aew}, the need to develop criteria for identifying and highlighting potential anomalies is discussed.
+Consequently, it is crucial to develop robust and straightforward procedures to study such scenarios, which are often considered as hint or tension.

 Analyzing experimental results presents numerous challenges and requires careful consideration, demanding both skill and experience.
 For comprehensive yet brief reviews on statistics in particle physics, see \cite{Cousins:2018tiz}, while \cite{Lyons:2017zlp} provides an insightful example of delicate but crucial details that require attention.
 However, researchers often need rapid yet reliable estimations to determine whether further investigation is warranted.
 This is more important when there is a theoretical motivation that supports our belief in the alternatives.
 As a result, for one seeking to evaluate the potential of new physics without delving deeply into complex analysis, the likelihood ratio test within the classical Frequentist hypothesis test serves as an excellent starting point.
 This is a well-established method that has been extensively studied \citep{Cowan:2010js, Blennow:2013oma}.
 Nevertheless, robust statistical inference demands meticulous attention to detail.
 Key challenges include but not limited to accurately estimating the tail distributions of p-values to enhance precision \cite{Fowlie:2021gmr}, properly accounting for effects such as the \textit{look-elsewhere} \citep{Davies:1987zz, Ranucci:2005ep, Gross:2010qma} and incorporating the systematic \cite{vanDyk:2023tqz}.
 These considerations are essential for drawing ultimate conclusions from experimental data.